unparalleled-js/docs-1/connectors/mssql/introduction.md

 date: 2018-03-13 12:40:00 Z
 ---
 # SQL Server
 [SQL Server](https://www.microsoft.com/en-us/sql-server/) is a relational database management system by Microsoft.
 It supports transactional processes, business intelligence and analytics applications for enterprises.
 Workato's integrations with SQL server help you to accomplish a wide range of tasks such as migrating data, building data pipelines to data warehouses and lakes, backing up data automatically or transforming and exporting data to build complex workflows.
-Read on more to find out how to set up connections, SQL server actions and triggers and use cases on how Workato can work with SQL server to fulfill your business needs.
+Find out how to set up connections to your SQL server from Workato and how Workato can work with SQL server to fulfill your business needs.

 ## Supported versions
 All versions of SQL Server are supported.
 However, some triggers/actions are restricted to newer versions.
 Refer to individual trigger/action documentation to find out.